aral/ar.al-site/content/2019/03/31/indie-web-server-now-with-native-404-to-302-support-for-an-evergreen-web/index.md

 ---
-title: "Indie Web Server: Now with native 404 to 302 support for an evergreen web"
+title: "Indie Web Server: now with native 404 to 302 support for an evergreen web"
 date: 2019-03-31T12:31:06+01:00
 draft: false
 ---